Small, Scalable, Distributed Community-Based Seawater Desalination

 The environmental and political advantages of this scale plant are so significant that one would think that such plants would dominate the market.
 But, until now small plants have not been commercially competitive with regional mega-scale plants.

 That's the magic of NexGenDesal – environmentally and politically superior and commercially competitive with mega-scale plants.

 Our small seawater desalination plants can compete with large, regional systems on a CapEx basis by securing equal or greater economies of scale through standardization and manufacturability.

 Having the lowest specific power consumption gives us a head start on OpEx competitiveness.
 Lights-out operability enables regional O&M operations that allows us to compete on an OpEx basis with large, regional systems by spreading the OpEx over multiple plants.
 Predictive diagnostics reduces our spares inventory, while standardization allows us to reduce spares inventory even further by spreading the spares package over multiple plants.

 Cost of Money

-As traditionally practiced, seawater desalination requires a veritable river of seawater laden with vital sea life to flow into the plant alongside another river of highly concentrated and chemically burdened seawater flowing back into the ocean.
+As traditionally practiced, seawater desalination requires a veritable river of seawater laden with vital sea life to flow into the plant alongside another river of highly concentrated and chemically burdened brine flowing back into the ocean.
 The size and scale of these deadly flows are larger than the ocean can be expected to assimilate resulting in potentially horrific ecological damage.
-High power consumption (e.g., 3-3.5 kWh per m3 of water produced) adds further damage to the environment from the coal, gas, or nuclear generators needed to produce this energy, and the carbon footprint of these plants is expanded further by the production and transportation of the acids, polymers, and chlorine that are used in their pretreatment processes.
+High power consumption (e.g., 3-3.5 kWh per m3 of water produced) adds further damage to the environment from the coal, gas, or oil generators needed to produce this energy, and the carbon footprint of these plants is increased further by the production and transportation of the acids, polymers, and chlorine that is used in their pretreatment processes.